mix1009/duplicate_flutter_app/README.md

 -f : force overwrite.
 It will delete new_project folder if avaliable.

 -t : test mode.
-It will output project parameters.
+It will output project parameters only and not do copy.